click-lang/click/README.md

 ## Clojure
 While Racket provides a very solid base for the language, Clojure has some must-have features as well.
-Clojure's lazy immutable data structures, it's protocol system for solving the expression problem, it's solution to multi-threading, as well as some simple nicities like concise lambda syntax and a simple way to declare functions that take a variable number of arguments.
+Clojure's lazy immutable data structures, it's protocol system, it's solution to multi-threading, as well as some simple nicities like concise lambda syntax and a simple way to declare functions that take a variable number of arguments.

 ## Common Lisp
 Common Lisp has Sly and SLIME, the most powerful REPL available for interactive